nitlang/nit/share/man/nitc.md

 The tool does not stop after some errors but continue until it produces incorrect result, crashes, erases the hard drive, or just continue forever in an infinite loop.
 This option is used to test the robustness of the tools by allowing phases to progress on incorrect data.

+### `--sloppy`
+Force lazy semantic analysis of the source-code.

+Analysis of methods is thus done only when required.
+This option breaks the behavior of most of the tools since errors in methods are undetected until the method is required in some processing.

 # ENVIRONMENT VARIABLES